Mark Shimada

 Lire Plus

-Emma's journey goes from being shy to confidently speaking up and out.
-This story is for practicing "speak up" and "speak out."
-It’s also important to learn how to find and use your own voice!
+In this story, you'll follow Sam as he tries to "pick out" the perfect gift for his friend's birthday and "pick up" some new English phrases along the way.
+Dive into a world where choosing and learning become adventures, making mastering English fun and essential!
 Listen to the story’s audio on the Latudio Français Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Verbes à particule en anglais